aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 "this person is over 7 feet tall".
 The resulting beacon would have value `X` 99.9% of the time and value `Y` 0.1% of the time, making it trivial to determine which value maps to which plaintext.
-With something this extreme, there's no way to make a safe beacon.
+With something this extreme, there's no way to make a safe beacon; but it can be combined with something else in a [virtual field](#virtual-field).

 To avoid this, we truncate the hash to ensure some collisions.